zikunz/tp/docs/UserGuide.md

 #### 2.2.8.
 Discover the most popular item(s): `items stats`

-You can use this command to find the item(s) with the highest demand and try to stock up item accordingly.
+If you would like to gain some useful insights from the sales history since you start using easyLog, the `items stats` feature will let you know the most popular item(s) and you are reminded you stock up find the item(s) with the highest demand and try to stock up item accordingly.

 Format: `items stats`